Santiago-Coronado/Jump_King_Team/Videojuego/GDD_Template.md

 ### **Levels and Themes**

 - **Structure**: A single level with different screens (sections) that change themes as the player progresses.
-- **Themes**: Each section will have a unique visual design (e.g., forest, cave, sky, etc.) that reflects the progress towards the top of the tower.
+- **Themes**: Each group of sections will have a unique visual design (e.g., forest, cave, sky, etc.) that reflects the progress towards the top of the tower.
 - **Objective**: Rescue the princess in the final section.